Article ID: kb00360Last Modified: 14-Apr-2026

 • Component Services → Computers → My Computer → Properties

-3. Open COM Security tab
+3. Open the COM Security tab

 4. Edit Access Permissions